Great River Fishing In Ontario Is Hard To Find

-Hopefully the results of this will mean lots more little brook trout in that area and a healthier, cooler river for miles down stream that will result in more brown trout, steelhead and salmon in the near future.
+Hopefully, the results of this will mean lots more little brook trout in that area and a healthier, cooler river for miles downstream which could result in more brown trout, steelhead, and salmon in the near future.

 Trees are very important to fish!
 In a nut shell trees provide shelter for the animals and the adult mayflies and other bugs the fish feed on.
 The leaves and other parts of the trees fall in the water adding nutrients for the water vegetation and the insects which baby trout and salmon feed on.

 Trees and shrubs provide shade and shelter which can help keep the water cooler and maintain higher oxygen content and provide cover for fish.
 Trees can also slow and prevent run off, silt build up, and help stabilize the river banks, all good things for the little and big trout and salmon, especially on those hot summer days.
 We need more trees!

 It only takes 1 or 2 hours of your time to plant a couple dozen trees or more and if hundreds or thousands of Ontario river anglers donated at least 1 or 2 hours each year, our rivers would improve faster then our warming environment could damage them.

 That 1 or 2 hours could mean hundreds of hours of better fishing for everyone in a short time.
 Think about it, 2 hours of getting your hands dirty for hundreds of hours of better fishing, that’s a great return on investment if you ask me.

 There are a lot of great organizations out there that you can volunteer your time with.
 There are lots of good rivers around Toronto.
 Look up your local Conservative authorities and see if they have volunteer tree planting days.